BTEC Level 3 Subsidiary Diploma

 Unit 5 – Backline Technical Management

-Throughout the unit you will learn about the construction of backline instruments.
-You will look at how they have developed, and how to set up and maintain equipment for a touring band.
-You will learn about the specific roles of the backline technician and the importance of the health and safety in these jobs.
+You will learn about the construction of backline instruments.
+You will look at how they have developed, and learn how to set up and maintain equipment for a touring band.
+You will learn about the specific roles of the backline technician and the importance of health and safety in these jobs.

 Unit 29 – Live Sound Techniques

-Throughout this unit you will learn about the roles of the live sound engineer.
-You will be taken through the setup of live sound equipment as well as learning about and developing your live mixing skills including monitor mixes
+You will learn about the roles of the live sound engineer.
+You will be taken through the setup of live sound equipment as well as learning about and developing your live mixing skills including monitor mixes.

 The course includes lots of opportunities for practical work, developing the skills to record, produce and mix music on Pro Tools, gaining knowledge of microphone types and recording techniques, engineering live sound and set up and maintenance of backline equipment such as guitars and PA rigs.

 The course is structured by assignments and every task you are asked to do will feature within one of the assignments.
 There are usually 3 assignments per unit per year.
 Most of the assignments include recordings or written tasks that are assessed by your tutor.

 You can progress to a number of careers or higher education from this course.
 Many of our students go on to university to study music and music technology, creative, media and performing arts courses with great success.
 Other careers open to you would be roles that required outgoing, confident people who communicate to a high standard.
 There are many past students who have become professional musicians or work and perform with bands, or are music teachers, entertainers, promoters, and live sound engineers.